arab07/instaflow/README.md

 <h3><p align="center">Disclaimer</p></h3>

-<i><b>InstagramBruteForce</b> has been created solely for educational and research purposes.
+<i><b>Instagram Brute Force</b> has been created solely for educational and research purposes.
 I do not take any responsibility for any improper use of the software by third parties.

-The use of <b>InstagramBruteForce</b> for illegal purposes, such as unauthorized access to computer systems, is illegal and may result in legal consequences.
+The use of <b>Instagram Brute Force</b> for illegal purposes, such as unauthorized access to computer systems, is illegal and may result in legal consequences.

-Additionally, the use of <b>InstagramBruteForce</b> may violate the security and privacy policies of third parties, such as Instagram.
+Additionally, the use of <b>Instagram Brute Force</b> may violate the security and privacy policies of third parties, such as Instagram.
 I do not take any responsibility for any violations of regulations by the user.

-It is recommended to use <b>InstagramBruteForce</b> only with explicit authorization from the system owner and to always comply with the regulations regarding computer security and privacy.
+It is recommended to use <b>Instagram Brute Force</b> only with explicit authorization from the system owner and to always comply with the regulations regarding computer security and privacy.

 <b>This tool contains materials that can be potentially damaging or dangerous for social media</b>.
 Refer to the laws in your province/country before accessing, using,or in any other way utilizing this in a wrong way.